OctupusCloud/collection_o4n_git/README.md

 # Octupus Collection
-Collection o4n_git helps to set the remote repo for git operations
+Collection o4n_git helps to set the remote repo for git operations.